ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

-in addition to a strong foundation, to satisfy the needs of its diverse population, the internet needs a similar diversity of business_models and experiences, closely tailored to the culture, tastes, and sensibilities of the people who are the source of most of the value the internet provides
+in addition to a strong foundation, to satisfy the needs of its diverse population, the internet needs a similar diversity of [**business_models**][business_model] and experiences, closely tailored to the culture, tastes, and sensibilities of the people who are the source of most of the value the internet provides
 · just a few corporations dominating every aspect of your digital_life is neither fair nor sustainable
-· it has been proven many times and in many areas that diversity creates environments where fresh ideas are explored, nurtured, and allowed to grow, where different points of view and cultures are part of acclaimed products and services
+· it has been proven many times and in many areas that diversity facilitates the creation of environments where fresh ideas are explored, nurtured, and allowed to grow, where different points of view and cultures are part of acclaimed products and services
-· a monolithic company, whose success is based only on the network_effects its users generate, is incapable of satisfying the nuanced needs of all its users
+· a monolithic company, whose success is based only on the [**network_effects**][network_effect] its users generate, is incapable of satisfying the nuanced needs of all its users
 · what it does very well is attract users through its size and influence but not its features, some of which may not be what people need or want but are pushed onto people to fulfill the company’s business goals
 · such a company is not motivated to make its services *better* than the competition
-· its focus is on *eliminating competition* (using tactics such as acquisitions and mergers) or seeking user growth by applying its business·model to different markets
+· its focus is on *eliminating competition* (using tactics such as acquisitions and mergers), or seeking user growth by applying its business_model to different markets
 · this makes sense, from a business·growth perspective
 · but, from a humanistic perspective, a person staying in a service only because eir friends, family, and acquaintances are also in the service—even as the service exhibits fundamental problems—says very little about the quality of the service itself
 · people stay on it because they do not have a real alternative for staying connected to their family, friends, and acquaintances